A father celebrates his 'unconventional' family | CBC News

 "I teach them to know who they are and to have a strong sense of identity," he said.

-Wright says no matter if you are a parent that has all the privileges in the world or are on the margins of society, you have to be a parent first.
+Wright said no matter if you are a parent that has all the privileges in the world or are on the margins of society, you have to be a parent first.

 "It's the role of the parent to always always maintain a bridge between you and your children, they have to know you are there, no matter what," he said.